-Sometimes I am just amazed that he loves me, because, at times, I don’t even love me!
+Sometimes I am just amazed that he loves me, because, at times, I don’t even love him!

 4. I’m grateful for His strong work ethic, and hard work.

-My husband works hard, comes home tired, but NEVER complains about working to provide for us.
+My husband works hard and comes home tired, but NEVER complains about working to provide for us.
 My adult kids have a great work ethic, thanks to his example over the years!

-5. He was willings to help me, even when he had a long hard day.
+5. He was willing to help me, even when he had a long hard day.
 When the kids were younger, he found ways to help whenever he could.

 For example, he would:

 - Give the kids their baths, and get them ready for bed.